 How does the raffle work?

 Participating Clubs will support and promote the Rossiter Boat raffle.
-Tickets can be reserved online at $20 per ticket (link is coming online early winter).
-Clubs will retain 50% of all ticket funds generated.
-The remaining 50% of funds (Less expenses to run the raffle including license fees, marketing, coach development projects) generated will be held by AOA.
-Participating clubs are eligible to receive these remaining funds once they have successfully complete the end of season Coach Education Report and met their Coach Development goals.
+Tickets can be reserved online here at $20 per ticket.
+Clubs will automatically receive 50% of all ticket funds generated (so if you sell $2,000 worth of tickets your club will get $1,000 of this no questions asked).
+The remaining 50% of funds* club will also come back to your club once you sign up for the program with the Club Declaration and successfully complete the end of season Coach Education Report and met the Coach Development goals. *less marketing fees to run the raffle.

 Why does AOA hold on to 50%?